moorepants/learn-multibody-dynamics/visualization.rst

    \mathbf{T} = \begin{bmatrix}
    {}^N\mathbf{C}^B & \bar{0} \\
-   \bar{r}^{B_o/O} & 1
+   \bar{r}^{P/O} & 1
    \end{bmatrix} \quad \mathbf{T}\in \mathbb{R}^{4x4}

 .. _transformation matrix: https://en.wikipedia.org/wiki/Transformation_matrix

-The direction cosine matrix is stored in the first three rows and columns, the position vector to a point in the mesh is stored in the first three columns of the bottom row.
-If there is no rotation or translation the transformation matrix becomes the identity matrix.
-This matrix is stored in the ``.matrix`` attribute of the mesh:
+Here the direction cosine matrix of a mesh :math:`B` with respect to the scene's global reference frame :math:`N` is stored in the first three rows and columns, the position vector to a reference point :math:`P` fixed in the mesh relative to the scene's origin point :math:`O` is stored in the first three columns of the bottom row.
+If there is no rotation or translation, the transformation matrix becomes the identity matrix.
+This matrix is stored in the :external:py:attr:`~py3js.Mesh.matrix` attribute of the mesh:

 .. jupyter-execute::